-1.1.-The purpose of this Agreement is to regulate this contractual relationship with the SUPPLIER and to enable the SUPPLIER, the Data Processor, to process on behalf of the Client, the Data Controller, the personal data necessary to provide the personal data processing service (hereinafter, the “Service”), and also to establish the security and confidentiality requirements and conditions under which the SUPPLIER must process the personal data for which the Client is responsible, as the latter must decide on the purpose and use of such data.
+1.1.- The purpose of this DPA is to regulate this contractual relationship with the SUPPLIER and to enable the SUPPLIER, the Data Processor, to process on behalf of the Client, the Data Controller, the personal data necessary to provide the personal data processing service (hereinafter, the “Service”), and also to establish the security and confidentiality requirements and conditions under which the SUPPLIER must process the personal data for which the Client is responsible, as the latter must decide on the purpose and use of such data.

 - Registration or capture: register or record the information onto some type of system or device, automated or non-automated, for subsequent processing.